NatashaAC/NatashaAC/README.md

 - 👋 Hi, I’m Natasha Chambers
-- 👀 I’m interested in web development and game development
+- 👀 I’m interested in Web, Game and App Development
-- 🌱 I’m currently learning web development.
+- 🌱 Humber College Alumni

 <!---
 NatashaAC/NatashaAC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.